optuna/optuna/CONTRIBUTING.md

 $ circleci build --job tests-python37
 ```

-Please ensure that your code works without any errors by running following jobs:
+Please make sure that following jobs work without any errors in your environment:

 - `tests-python27`
 - `tests-python34`